Gastroenterology Fellowship (Florida)

 - Dedicated and enthusiastic faculty

 Our goal is to train clinical scholars who will enter career paths that include subspecialty patient care and academic activities such as teaching and clinical research.
-Expected career settings for graduates are as clinical faculty in a traditional university academic practice, or as a scholarly subspecialist at a referral center.
+Expected career settings for graduates are as clinical faculty members in a traditional university academic practice or as scholarly subspecialists at a referral center.

-The training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Graduate Medical Education.
+The Gastroenterology Fellowship fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education.

 You will be eligible to take the American Board of Internal Medicine subspecialty examination in gastroenterology upon successful completion of the fellowship.

-The Gastroenterology Fellowship began in 1998, and since that time more than 10 physicians have completed training.
-It is anticipated that two fellows will complete training in this program annually.
+The Gastroenterology Fellowship began in 1998, and since that time more than 25 physicians have completed training.
+It is anticipated that two fellows will complete training annually.